Hmrinal/WineQualityTesting/README.md

 Without doing any kind of feature engineering or overfitting you should be able to get an AUC of .88 (without even using random forest algorithm)

 ## Inspiration

-Use machine learning to determine which physiochemical properties make a wine 'good'
+Use machine learning to determine which physiochemical properties make a wine 'good'.

 ## Dependencies